Hoover Building: Design

 The ambitious design took on a grand, palatial facade of huge columns and recessed glass bay windows, but the most iconic feature was the central entrance which was decorated above with a dramatic, geometric sunburst pattern, which sat beneath the huge “Hoover Limited” lettering.

 Redevelopment

 The comprehensive renovation by IDM Properties focused on the conservation of the historic fabric and the insertion of a new timber structure, maximising the number of new homes that could be created.

 The timber structure forms a mezzanine within the double-height ground floor, creating 14 maisonettes with full-height, Crittall steel windows.
 The original staircase leads to 21 flats on the first floor and 31 on the second.
 Many on the second floor have private terraces overlooking the lawn.
-The 12 flats at the new third floor, each with their own spiral stair entrance, have been created by replacing the old fibre-cement and steel roof with a zinc standing seam with large rooflights.
+The 12 flats at the new third floor have been created by replacing the old fibre-cement and steel roof with a zinc standing seam with large rooflights.
 Two maisonettes incorporate the listed staircases in the two towers that bookend the façade.